-In the text above, Mama Eko uses Igbo language as a way of convincing her listener of the veracity of her claim.
-The listener can also perceive the elements of hyperbole in the discourse because it is an impossible feat to make palm fronds tasty.
-However, we can infer from our cultural knowledge that she is trying to communicate the fact that the person in reference is a good cook.
+While Mama Eko in the first tries to convince us that she is telling the truth, we ironically see elements of hyperbole in the statement because it is an impossible feat to make palm fronds tasty.
+However, we can infer from our cultural knowledge that she is trying to communicate the fact that the entity in reference is a good cook.